djeada/FullScreen-Pencil-Draw/README.md

 - Save your creations in popular image formats like PNG or JPG for sharing or further editing.
 - Utilize the entire screen real estate for an immersive drawing experience.
 - Intuitive and responsive user interface for seamless interaction.

+## Future Enhancements

+- Introducing more drawing tools like shapes, text, and color fill.
+- Allowing users to work with multiple layers for more complex drawings.
+- Supporting more file formats and higher resolution exports.
+- Enabling users to customize the UI and tool settings further.
+- Ensuring the application runs seamlessly on Windows, macOS, and Linux.

 ## Usage